Some typical repairs are:

 We use only the finest materials, and will go to great lengths to match colors.
 Our main focus is restoration; we feel that maintaining originality is critical to the value of any toy.
 However, it is not always possible to restore a face identical to when it was new, but I will do my best.

 First, please contact us.
 In order to better serve you, a written transcript of our communications is necessary, so email correspondence is preferred.
 Please include several good, clear, photos of your toy.
 I am unable to provide any pricing, estimates or discuss your toy until I have seen pictures.
 Please also include the size of your toy, height in inches is what is needed.
 Photos allow me to determine the type of fabric your toy was made from, the overall construction, and time frame needed to complete the work.
 Though it is nearly impossible to give a 100% accurate estimate without first being able to see and hold the item, the photos are crucial in the initial assessment.
 I will provide you with a “rough” estimate, but I may need to revise it once I see your toy, as there are sometimes things I cannot see in the photos.
-There is a minimum charge of $80 for all toys worked on.
+There is a minimum charge of $80.
 I will put your toy on my schedule, and provide you a date for shipping.
 I do not have room to store toys until I am ready to work them, and this way I only have your toy here for a relatively short period of time.

 Once your toy arrives, it will be carefully inspected and the final cost confirmed.
 When working on a toy, it is important that I do the restoration work that I feel is necessary to preserve a toy in the best condition possible, so I do not perform partial repairs.
 If I were to only do part of the work – even at the customer’s request – it could be detrimental to the overall longevity of the piece.
 In addition, while you may prefer your toy looking a certain way (ie. missing an eye, a hole not patched, etc.), someone else looking at your toy may just feel that the restorer was unable to complete the job, which would not have been accurate.
 I require that a toy be cleaned as part of the restoration work.
 If cost is a concern, I am very willing to work with you.
 I work very hard at maintaining the special character of each toy I work on.
 Once I receive written approval from you (via email), I will start to work.